r-lib/httr2/tests/testthat/_snaps/req-perform.md

       Error in `req_perform()`:
       !
 Failed to make HTTP request.
       Caused by error in `curl::curl_fetch_memory()`:
       !
-Couldn't connect to server
+Failed to connect to 0.0.0.1 port 443 after 0 ms: Couldn't connect to server

 ---